dramthen/loowiki/content/Legends of Old Wiki/Classes/Rogue.md

 		- Mana:
 		- Duration: ?
 		- Cooldown: 8 seconds
-		- Effect: Lowers the targets elemental resistances
+		- Effect: Lowers all resistances of the target

 - Munitions:
 	- Fire Bomb